 - Toxins in the body.
-If your cat has failing senses of sight and smell, they may accidentally eat something toxic.
+If your cat has a failing sense of sight and smell, they may accidentally eat something toxic.
 This will have to be purged, one way or another.

 - Gastrointestinal difficulties.
 If your cat has any problems with their digestion, they will struggle to keep food down.
 Older cats often experience problems with their intestines.
 Your pet may need an X-ray.

 Vomiting, regurgitation, and diarrhea should never be taken lightly in a feline.
 Any of these symptoms can explain weight loss, as your pet will not be processing calories.
 In addition to this, these issues can cause further health complications.